The Lost Book of Remedies Review: Natural Remedies That Work?

 - Provides edible and medicinal uses along with any applicable warnings

 - Has a dedicated section to guide you on preparation techniques, i.e. drying, encapsulating, teas, decoctions, tinctures, salves, oil infusions and more.

 A serious amount of work and research has gone into putting all of this together in an easy-to-read and reference format – well worth the price I paid for it in my opinion.

-The Lost Book of Herbal Remedies was created by Claude Davis and Dr. Nicole Apelian, a mother, scientist, herbalist and traditional skills instructor well-versed in survival and natural wellness.
+The Lost Book of Remedies was created by Claude Davis and Dr. Nicole Apelian, a mother, scientist, herbalist and traditional skills instructor well-versed in survival and natural wellness.